Private Percy Jackson Mythology Trip for Families 5 days

 If your kids have read “The Blood of Olympus” they will know that this is where Percy Jackson and his friends battle Nike.
 In the book, they amusingly suggest that Adidas shoes are better than Nike!
 In reality, though, Olympia was the place where athletes gathered from all over the Greek world to compete against each other in games of skill and strength.

-During your time at Olympia, your guide will explain how the Greek city-states held truces which prevented them from going to war at the times of the Olympic Games.
+During your time at Olympia, your guide will explain how the Greek city-states held truces that prevented them from going to war at the times of the Olympic Games.
 This meant that athletes could travel to Olympia in safety.
 It must have been quite an occasion in ancient times, with all those athletes coming from near and far away!

 Your kids will be so excited to see where the famous Statue of Zeus, one of the 7 Wonders of the World was placed.
 The statue might be long gone however parts of the temple remain.
 The statues that have survived from the temple are stunningly displayed in the on-site museum.